Navigation Systems May Deteriorate Stability in Traffic Networks: Simulation Results

 Consider the traffic network in Fig.~\ref{fig:motivatingExample}(a), which schematizes the west bounds of the freeways SR60-W and I10-W in Southern California.
 Let $\sbs{x}{60}$ and $\sbs{x}{10}$ be the average traffic density in the examined sections of SR60-W (absolute miles $13.1-22.4$) and in the section of I10-W (absolute miles $24.4-36.02$), respectively.
 Moreover, let $r_{60}$ (resp. $r_{10}=1-r_{60}$) be the fraction of travelers choosing freeway SR60-W over I10-W (resp. choosing freeway I10-W over SR60-W) for their commute.
-Fig.~\ref{fig:motivatingExample}(b) illustrates the time-evolution of the recorded traffic density\footnote{Source: Caltrans Freeway Performance Measurement System (PeMS).} for the two freeways on Friday, March 6, 2020.
-The figure also illustrates an estimation of the densities and of the routing fraction as predicted by our models, demonstrating that our dynamical framework can predict the complex dynamical behaviors observed in practice.
+Fig.~\ref{fig:motivatingExample}(b) illustrates the time-evolution of the recorded traffic densities on the two highways on Friday, March 6, 2020, reconstructed using data from the \textit{Caltrans Freeway Performance Measurement System (PeMS)}; in the same figure, we show the time-evolution of the state of the interconnected model \eqref{eq:interconnectedSystem}.
+The parameters of the traffic system \eqref{eq:networkDynamics} were derived from the nominal highway characteristics provided by the PeMS.
+For the routing model \eqref{eq:replicator}, the link latency functions are computed by integrating traffic speed data.
+This data illustrates a case where the trajectories of~\eqref{eq:interconnectedSystem} oscillate over time, implying that the equilibrium points lack to be asymptotically stable; this showcases a scenario where the assumptions of Theorem~\ref{thm:stability_interconnection} are not satisfied in practice.